 10. The mattress in my Airstream is an odd shape, where can I buy sheets?

 Answer: Airstream has a selection of sheets for your Airstream and can be purchased by calling (937) 596-6111 extension 7400 or 7418.
-You can also access our website at www.airstream.com and click on store.
+You can also access our store website at www.airstreamsupplycompany.com.